wodsaegh/cvg-judge/README.md

 This repository was made to allow educators to create control flow graph exercises for Dodona.
 Please note, this judge has a very specific application which may not suit your needs.
 Students will be given a set of assembly instructions, they will have to use this instructions in the CFG Builder to create a correct control flow graph.

 ## Exercise Structure
 When building your own exercises, please follow the structure specified below.
-The `evaluation` folder is made available to the judge and requires both a `program.out` file and an `output.txt` file.
+The `evaluation` folder is made available to the judge.

 ```
 +-- exercise